OASIS_OS

 TV Guide

 Internet Archive-powered TV channels with a 1980s Prevue Channel aesthetic.
-Browse channels, view schedules, and watch video — software decode on desktop (no ffmpeg required), in-canvas on WASM, download-and-play on PSP.
+Browse channels, view schedules, and watch video — progressive streaming decode on desktop (no ffmpeg required) with CDN failover and A/V sync, in-canvas on WASM, in-memory streaming with AAC hardware decode on PSP.

 Internet Radio